-At least 8 of your mandatory documents including WWC, NDIS card, VPD form and COVID-19 vaccinations (may change depending on current requirements) are submitted via InPlace.
+- ♦ At least 8 of your mandatory documents including WWC, NDIS card, VPD form and COVID-19 vaccinations (may change depending on current requirements) are submitted via InPlace. - ❖ A message is posted on the NUR:PPHub forum advising students of placement release and any other information supporting the placement release.
+This message is important for you to read and understand as it includes any new processes, placement swap information (one or two week timeline) and anything else that relates to the placement release.